hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/6-qmmm_production.rst

         aiming to compute the statistical significance for each of the geometrical parameters pertaining to the binding pose of our substrate.
 The computed standard deviations along with the average value ensure a more broader picture of active site.
-Results from these calculations are summarised in the table S1 and S2.
+Results from these calculations are summarised in our supplementary file (table S1 and S2).

 Here is the bash script that will automatically run these three independent simulations :file:`tutorial/simulations/3-amber-tc-prod.sh`